CallumRG/lessoncraft.ai/Daily Scrum/Mar 6.md

 - What will I do today:

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: code landing page
-- What was in my way:
+- What was in my way: N/A
-- What will I do today:
+- What will I do today: Continue to code landing page, and explore around different landing page template

 Michael:
 - What did I do yesterday: Made context file for assistant, finished adjusting settings on it